 Heart: in response to the overheating alert from the hypothalamus, the brain triggers the nervous system alarms, sending stress and mood hormones shooting through your system (adrenalin, noradrenalin, prostaglandin, serotonin).
 This turns on the cooling mechanisms in the skin, heart and sweat glands.

-Mood: You may feel tension or dread before a hot flash actually happens, or you may even experience an aura, visual symptoms like dark spots or flashing lights.
+Mood: You may feel tension or dread before a body temperature fluctuation, or you may even experience an aura, visual signs like dark spots or flashing lights.
 This is caused by changes in the cortex area of the brain where we experience sensations.

-Skin: During a hot flash skin temperature can rise 50 to 70C, an extreme change.
+Skin: Your skin temperature can rise 50 to 70C, an extreme change.
 And it will feel like a massive surge of heat.
 However, your internal organs and your core body will remain constant and normal temperature.